EndPointCorp/end-point-blog/2019/03/05/running-magento-2-windows-xampp.html.md

 * Create a “magento” (or whatever name you prefer) database in MySQL from phpMyAdmin, installed already on XAMPP: <a href="http://localhost/phpmyadmin" target="_blank">localhost/phpmyadmin</a>

-* Run the Magento 2 setup from <a href="http://localhost/magento" target="_blank">localhost/magento</a> (replace the “magento” part of the URL with whatever name you have choosen to host Magento).
+* Run the Magento 2 setup from <a href="http://localhost/magento" target="_blank">localhost/magento</a> (replace the “magento” part of the URL with whatever name you have chosen to host Magento).
 If the setup program requires to do any additional configuration change, do it as instructed.
 Do a screenshot or save the final page contents for later use.

 <img src="/blog/2019/03/05/running-magento-2-windows-xampp/magento-2-installation-success.jpg" /><br><small>Example of the page that will be displayed when the Magento 2 installation finishes.</small>

 ##Fixing known issues

 When we finish the installation process, we will have a Magento 2 instance running on our host.
 But we're not ready yet!
-There's a couple known bugs with Magento 2 and XAMPP at the moment I'm writing this article:
+There are a couple known bugs with Magento 2 and XAMPP at the moment I'm writing this article:

 * The Magento admin page may not work (it shows a blank page): Fix this issue by updating the “isPathInDirectories” function inside the ```Validator.php``` file as instructed in this article: <a href="https://magento.stackexchange.com/questions/252188/magento-2-2-7-admin-panel-blank-page" target="_blank">magento.stackexchange.com/questions/252188/magento-2-2-7-admin-panel-blank-page</a>

 * We might not be able to upload images (like a custom logo or product pictures): Fix this issue by updating the ```design_config_form.xml``` file as shown in the reference: <a href="https://community.magento.com/t5/Magento-2-x-Technical-Issues/A-technical-problem-with-the-server-created-an-error-Try-again/m-p/115085#M7549" target="_blank">community.magento.com/t5/Magento-2-x-Technical-Issues/A-technical-problem-with-the-server-created-an-error-Try-again/m-p/115085#M7549</a>

-After we finish making this changes, we will need to <b>restart the Apache service</b> from the XAMPP control panel.
+After we finish making these changes, we will need to <b>restart the Apache service</b> from the XAMPP control panel.
 And that's it!
 We should be ready to open the Magento front page, and login into the backend.

 <img src="/blog/2019/03/05/running-magento-2-windows-xampp/magento-2-front-end.jpg" /><br><small>An empty home page with the default theme enabled in Magento 2.</small>